Position: Research Associate and Teaching Fellow, Enviromental Planning, The University of Waikato.

-Position: Principal Scientist, Field: Coastal research, Organisation: National Institute of Water and Atmospheric Research, Hamilton.
+Previously: Principal Scientist, National Institute of Water and Atmospheric Research (NIWA), Hamilton.

-Dr Rob Bell is a research scientist at NIWA in Hamilton.
+Dr Rob Bell was a research scientist at NIWA in Hamilton for 29 years.
+In 2021 he joined the University of Waikato.
 He studies ocean waves, including storm surges and tsunamis, and has a particular interest in sea-level changes.
 He is also a member of the Tsunami Experts Panel, which provides advice when there is a tsunami threat to New Zealand.

 Growing up in a small coastal town and playing in a river mouth and along the coast, he began to take a real interest in the ever-changing sea.
 Also, his town was evacuated up the nearby hill in 1960 in the wake of the Chile tsunami that hit New Zealand.

 At high school, he loved maths (inspired by an excellent teacher who gently pushed him), geography and science subjects, especially physics.
 He wanted to do a mixture of science and something more hands-on – applying science to problems.
 “My science teacher, who had a professional engineering degree, advised me to undertake a civil engineering degree at University, which was one of the best decisions I’ve made,” says Rob.

 Rob has been able to pursue a career in coastal research and hands-on consulting work for clients, covering topics such as tides, tsunamis, storm surges and climate effects.

 It has been a real buzz to be able to undertake sea-level research and see it right through to being woven into council policy and plans.